The Gelmersee Hike

 Although several hikers rated this circular hike as a kids-friendly activity, I will not do it for younger children and not without a good pair of hiking shoes.
 The walk is often on edge with a steep, long drop down to the lake.
 It is not recommended for those with a fear of heights/vertigo.

 Around half of the hike, you can take a break by the water.
 It’s an open space overlooking the Gelmesee—the perfect spot for lunch.
-Perhaps in a glacier lake, swimming is not a bad idea.
-The water is freezing!

 On the other side of Gelmersee and towards the end has a broader view over the Valley, the crystal turquoise lake is sitting front and center.
 However, the second half of the hike is also riskier where caution is needed, and the path is narrow with a direct cliff drop into the lake.